abdulsamijay/hats-challanege-1/README.md

 - Funtions such as `SwapForNewMon()`, `Swap(id)` are provided to get a better mon either by burning the current mon or by swapping it to someone who has put their up  their mon for sale.
 - User should play the game in such a way, that `game.flagHolder` should return the user's address, beating the superMon.

+### :hat: The solution
+There are a few pre-requisite that one needs to know before go about hacking.
+The knowledge regarding ERC721 & IERC721Receiver is essential in this case.
+In order to win our address needs to be the `flagHolder` which is set in `fight()` method in [Game.sol](./src/Game.sol) after comparing the balances of both addresses `attacker` & `flagHolder`.
+There is no way to beat the superMons by strength.
+So what do we do ?
+We borrow more mons to do our bidding! i.e `attacker's mons` > `flagHolder mons`.
+- We start by deploying 3 contracts, an attacker [`CTF.sol`](./src/CTF.sol) & 2 [`helper.sol`](./src/Helper.sol) contracts.
+- Helper contracts have a function `swap(id)` for swapping their mons with the ones that are up for sale.
+- [`CTF.sol`](./src/CTF.sol) contracts calls has a function called `attack()` that invokes `helper contract's` swap function, which in turn sends the mon to `msg.sender` which in this case is the attacker address.
+Why ?
+If we look closely, the swap function sends the the caller's mon to receiver & then the sends the receiver's mon to the caller.
+- When the attack receives the NFT, `IERC721TokenReceiver` kicks in.
+At this point the attacker has `4` mons.
+We then call swap again in the fallback & swap attacker's second mon when the second NFT is received we again hit the fallback & we call the swap again.
+At this moment, we have `6` mons.
+We just need `1` more to win.
+- We do the same for our last mon & swap it to us from `second helper contract`.
+We now have `7` mons in `attacker` contract.
+- We can call `fight()` function from the callback.
+Since we have `7` mons & the `flagHolder` has `3` out of which our `3` mons will be burned as we can't out strength the super mons but still have `4` left in our pocket.
+Setting us as winners!

 ### How to exploit, Anon ?

 1. Clone the repo